-It's possible to see a view on Tableau Server but be unable to subscribe to it.
-This happens for one of three reasons:
+It's possible to see a view but be unable to subscribe to it.
+This can happen for several reasons:

 - No subscriptions have been scheduled: If no subscriptions have been scheduled, the subscription icon will not appear.
 To set a schedule for subscriptions, see Create or Modify a Schedule.

 - The view uses a live database connection: Views with live database connections, where you’re prompted for your database credentials when you first click the view, aren't available for subscription.
 A subscription includes a view (or workbook), data, and a schedule.
 To deliver the data required for the view, Tableau Server either needs embedded database credentials or data that doesn't require credentials.
 Where live database connections are concerned, Tableau Server doesn't have the credentials, only the individual users do.
 This is why you can only subscribe to views that either don’t require credentials or have them embedded.

 - Tableau Server is configured for trusted authentication: You may also be able to see a view but be unable to subscribe to it (no subscription icon) if Tableau Server is configured for trusted authentication.
 See Ensure Access to Subscriptions for more information.